 You could easily spend a full day, and then some, exploring the gold-domed churches and cathedrals of Kyiv.
 A predominantly orthodox nation, there are countless houses of worship scattered across the city.

-Long before Ukraine was Ukraine, and the history of this decade we are all mostly familiar with, the long past of this city has defied many other border changes, in fact, the city dates back some 1400-years.
+Long before Ukraine was the country we know now, and the history of this decade we are all mostly familiar with, the long past of this city has defied many other border changes; in fact, the city dates back some 1400 years.

-Following the wooden footpath with viewing platforms out to the Dnieper River, I arrived at the glass walking platform which floated high above the highway below.
-Here, you can see the Friendship Monument, dedicates to friendship with neighbouring nations and currently decorated with a painted crack to signify the current strain in certain relationships.
+Following the wooden footpath with viewing platforms out to the Dnieper River, I arrived at the glass walking platform, which floated high above the highway below.
+Here, you can see the Friendship Monument, dedicated to friendship with neighbouring nations and currently decorated with a painted crack to signify the current strain in certain relationships.

 I walked around in a happy dazy, lost in the laid-back Sunday vibe, and loving it.

-All was going well until I tried to find traditional cuinse though.
+All was going well until I tried to find traditional cuisine, though.